kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 There is a channel on the Kubernetes Slack workspace, `#release-comms`, which is used by the communications release team to coordinate their efforts.
 If you're on the communications team, or applying to be, then it would be advantageous to follow along with the conversations.
 The Communications Coordinator (often referred to as the "Comms Lead") should post a status here at a regular cadence to keep release team members and other stakeholders informed.

+How a particular team communicates day-to-day is up to the Comms Lead and teams members, but usually they Slack DM on day-to-day coordination and post summary updates in `#release-comms`.

 ## Release deliverables

 Throughout the release cycle, the main Communications deliverables include: